SteveBarnett/human-centred/air.md

     - What do we want to achieve?
     - Social and systemic problems rarely have technology solutions
     - Problems are often best understood looking at the wider context and systems
+    - Address the root cause of the problem, not the surface-level symptoms
 - Ask why we're using AI instead of doing something else
     - Put the burden of proof of effectiveness on the AI systems
     - Extraordinary claims require extraordinary proof